sachieko/lo5r-app/README.md

     4. Item table
     5. Qualities table
   * Site has conditions page for conditions
+  * Site has terrain qualities page for terrain
 * Advanced features
   * Some tables have specific keywords for strict filtering, such as the ring names for opportunities only showing opportunities of that type ✅
   * Keywords can be mapped to their RESTful route for quick navigation ✅